leavens/WhileLang/README.md

                       select JRE System Library,
                       select alternate JRE.

-     I also changed access restriction errors into warnings
+     I also changed access restriction errors into warnings (this may no longer be necessary)

-In addition to the edu.ucf.cs.whilelang.* subprojects, the subprojects ErrorDemos and GoodDemos contain while language programs that can be used in the generated eclipse plugin.
+In addition to the edu.ucf.cs.whilelang.* sub-projects, the sub-projects ErrorDemos and GoodDemos contain while language programs that can be used in the generated eclipse plugin.